devleaks/followthegreens/docs/plugin.md

 Follow the greens has numerous advantages discussed in the above documents, ranking to ease of use, to smoother taxi rides, shorter taxi times, to lower interaction with ground control.

-Yeah, yeah, less fuel use also.

-Yeah, yeah, less CO2 produced too.

-Yeah, yeah, follow the greens is realllly green.
+Less fuel use, less CO2 produce, follow the greens is realllly green.
 Can't be greener.
 No green bashing.

 This plugin brings the Follow the greens concept to X-Plane to guide you on the ground.
 X-Plane yellow painted coach arrows on taxiways are fine, but look too artificial.
 Follow the greens does the same thing but with a real-life existing system.

 Follow the greens is already used at several airports (OMDB, EGLL, EDDM, RKSI... _soon_ at EDDF).
-Thanks to this plugin, even your local muni can get Follow the greens _(at no cost)_.
+Thanks to this plugin, even your local muni can get Follow the greens _at no cost_.

 # 4D !?